 At the University of Waikato we pride ourselves on teaching and research, and academic staff are benchmarked against the best in the world.
 Each year many of our academics contribute to or write books on their areas of expertise; this page is designed to highlight their achievements.
 These books are an extension of the academic excellence on offer at Waikato.

-Published by Sage Publishing
+Published by Routledge

 New Books from previous years

 Listings of new books from previous years are available for: